-What's on in Kent in April?
+What's on in Kent in August?

 Our selection of top events and diary dates for this month in Kent

 When young Jim Hawkins stumbles across a treasure map, he finds himself on an epic adventure in the hope of locating Treasure Island.
 But not everyone is to be trusted, and a dark secret is lurking on board the ship.
 Don't forget to bring your own blankets or low-backed seating.

 Tickets: £11 to £46.
 Belmont House, Faversham

 - The Tempest (27 Aug)

 In its 28th open-air touring season, the theatre group Illyria returns to the world of Shakespearean comedy.
 Believed to be the last that Shakespeare wrote single-handedly, it is lyrical, thought-provoking and still has the capacity to surprise.